Aikiro42/Project-45/docs/branch-changelogs/change.trigger-time.md

 # Balance
 - Increased the stat bonus provided by the multiplicative firetime mods fivefold.
 - Nerfed the ergonomics (recoil recovery time and recovery delay) of the Malorian Arms 3516.

+# Fixes
+- Fixed script crash when attempting to install mods that affect cycle time on weapons that have windup cycle times (e.g. Minigun, Accelerator).

 # New (Modders)
 - Added a way to indicate mods with which a mod is incompatible: